Advertiser disclosure

 Although many college applications include a section for your intended major, most schools allow you time to decide.
 At many institutions, students have until sophomore spring, or even junior year, to declare a major.

 Still, there can be a lot of advantages to choosing a major early on.
-For example, if you’ve decided what direction to pursue, your counselor will be able to advise you on what courses to take each semester.
+For example, if you’ve decided what direction to pursue, your advisor will be able to direct you toward what courses to take each semester which could aid you in making sure you graduate on time.
 Additionally, some schools allow students to register early for classes in their chosen major, increasing their chances of getting a spot.

 How to choose a major